 Welder working conditions are tough.
 Its hard to know where you will be working because as probably guessed, pipes don’t move.
 This means we have to travel to where the pipes are.
 Whether it’s in Alaskan ice, desert heat or underground, pipes need repairing.
 Oli and gas companies contact pipeline welders, then they travel to the pipeline.
 Where ever there are pipelines – oil industry, natural gas, water or sewers – there’s a need for pipeline welding.

-Pipeline welding is the least predictable welding career as most pipeline welders go from one site to the next.
+Pipeline welding is the least predictable welding career as most pipeline welders are expected to travel from one site to the next.
 Travelling is a big past of pipeline welding, meaning the job could be hours away from where you are based.
 Work hours may run overtime due to this, so if travelling isn’t appealing to you this may not be the best career in welding.

 Many of pipeline welding jobs involve studying the pipeline or the specification, and figuring out the dimensions needed for the weld, whilst using the arc welders or other equipment’s to do so.